antoniojbt/project_quickstart/README.rst

     "Quickstart" documentation (how to quickly install and use your project) A list of non-Python dependencies (if any) and how to install them

-..
-I discovered CookieCutter, which does what I have setup here: https://github.com/audreyr/cookiecutter-pypackage
-..
-Probably better and with more features but will keep this as it's personalised.
-..
-Also see its data science templates, they look good: https://github.com/mkrapp/cookiecutter-reproducible-science

 In progress...

 Various scripts and tools